B23579/Corpus_analysis/README.md

 Analysis of Svevo’s letters corpus, machine learning assignment

 # Problem Statement

-During the twentieth century, a pioneer of the psychological novel in italy  and  one of the great Italian novelists named Italo Svevo wrote and received many letters.
-Those multilingual letters were recorded and saved in a database.
-The purpose of this project is to analyze those epistolary corpus  to gain insights about topics and sentiment expressed(positive, negative) in his letters.
-Specifically, this proposal aims to extract new information from the available corpus by examining the relationships between topics, individuals, and emotions, as well as how those relationships evolve over time.
+Italo Svevo, a pioneer of the psychological novel in Italy and one of the greatest Italian novelists, wrote and received letters in multiple languages during the twentieth century.
+The letters were recorded and stored in a database.
+Thus, the purpose of this project is to analyze those epistolary corpora to gain insight into topics and sentiments expressed (positive or negative) in his letters.
+This approach intends to extract information from the corpora by looking at the relationships between subjects, people, and emotions, as well as how those interactions change over time.